About Us

 Danette enjoys working and supporting others with diabetes in the blind community.
 Her heart is filled with passion in being able to serve, grow, and have a lasting impact in the blind and visually impaired community.
 With more than 2,000 volunteer hours for various nonprofit organizations in the past 14 years, she continues to serve organizations such as Seattle Children’s Hospital, WCB, and ACB.
 She keeps busy with her leadership involvement in several WCB local chapters and special interest affiliates: Guide Dog Users of Washington State, Snohomish County Council of the Blind, South King Council of the Blind, and Washington Council of the Blind Diabetics.

-Danette was elected at the 2022 convention and started her first term in January 2023.
+Danette was re-elected at the 2024 convention and started her second term in January 2025.

-Lisa was re-elected at the 2023 convention and started her third term in January 2024.
+Zach was elected at the 2025 convention and started his first term in January 2026.